harumuki/thorsten-hans.com/_posts/2016-01-07-angular-quickie-elvis-operator.md

 ```
 {%endraw %}

-However, that’s only half of the truth.
+However, that's only half of the truth.
 Only in a few situations, you want to display **nothing**.
 Most of the time you want to provide a kind of fallback value.
 Think about an App for buying and selling stuff.
 It displays messages dynamically.
 For example either

  * Thank you for selling 100 items
  * Thank you for buying 10 items